skusunoki/Kampong-Abapagar/content/explanation/limitations-of-legacy-abap.md

 The writing style is straightforward, prioritizing minimal effort, but the scale of SAP projects is not small.

-- Highly dependent on database table definition and sytem variables like `SY-UNAME` and `SY-DATUM`
+- Highly dependent on database table definition and system variables like `SY-UNAME` and `SY-DATUM`
 - Direct database tables access with `SELECT` queries
 - Procedural design and programming style instead of domain model style